rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 #### *Templates*

-Thank you to Ryan Beck and Ege Erdil for providing some feedback on these templates.
-The first template was sent to 1 research before I revised it.
-The revised template was only sent to the corresponding authors of all the articles I have listed in "Table of Covered Research"
+Thank you Ryan Beck and Ege Erdil for providing some feedback on the first of these templates.
+This template was sent to 1 researcher.
+I revised the template (the second one) to address only the corresponding authors of the articles I listed in "Table of Covered Research".
+If the another author's email was present in the research document, I emailed them as well.

+__Template 1__

 > Title: Human Gene-Editing Inquiry - [my actual name]
 >